Click to play

 But he said there remained several thousand fighters loyal to Gaddafi and "huge numbers of weapons" at large in the country.

 "There is a danger that they will try to continue to fight," he said, but he insisted the loyalists were in a "steadily worsening position" as the rebels continued to advance.
+The UK has taken a lead role in five months of Nato air strikes against the apparatus of the Gaddafi regime, in accordance with a UN mandate to protect Libyan civilians.

 The defence secretary said Nato had been "more active" on Wednesday than on previous nights in attacking "the resisting elements of the regime".